leanprover-community/lean4-metaprogramming-book/md/main/cheat-sheet.md

   Use as `ldecl.toExpr`, when `ldecl : Lean.LocalDecl` is in context

   For instance, `ldecl` could be `let ldecl ← Lean.MonadLCtx.getLCtx`
-* Check whether two expressions are definitionally equal: `Lean.Meta.isExprDefEq ex1 ex2`
+* Check whether two expressions are definitionally equal: `Lean.Meta.isDefEq ex1 ex2`
   when `ex1 ex2 : Lean.Expr` are in context.
 Returns a `Lean.MetaM Bool`

-  `isDefEq ex1 ex2` appears to be a synonym
 * Close a goal: `Lean.Elab.Tactic.closeMainGoal expr`
   when `expr : Lean.Expr` is in context